uptime-industries/compute-blade/docs/docs/blade-runner/index.md

 ## 19-Inch

 The 19-Inch Enclosure is for enterprise scale.
-Can be equipped with twenty Compute Blades and ten Fan Units.
-Offering high density compute in a Standard 1U of rack space.
+Can be equipped with twenty Compute Blades and ten Fan Units, offering high density compute in a standard 1U of rack space.

 ![Blade Runner 19-Inch](/img/runners/BladeRunner19.webp)